-Unlike English, most Portuguese words have a gender.
+Unlike English, most Portuguese words have a gender: ♂ masculine or ♀ feminine.

-Sometimes you’ll notice patterns, like the -o ending in many masculine words and the -a ending in many feminine words.
+Sometimes you’ll notice patterns, such as the -o ending in many masculine words and the -a ending in many feminine words.
 There are many, many exceptions, however, so you can’t always rely on that rule.
-Furthermore, some words take on different forms for each gender and others only have one form.
-It comes down to using the patterns as a guide and memorizing the exceptions over time as you hear them in context.
+You can start by using the patterns below as a guide and then you’ll pick up the exceptions over time as you hear them in context.

 - Simply changing -o to -a

 - -ão turns into -ã, -oa or -ona

 - Adding an -a to words ending in -or, -ês or -z

 - and some anomalous examples

 2. Only One Possible Gender

 Nouns called substantivos uniformes Play slow audio Play normal audio unisex nouns have only one form.
 They already have a defined grammatical gender, which is indicated by the words that go with them (such as articles, determiners, etc.).
 In the example below, the definite articles a or o match the gender of the noun: